0xPolygonMiden/miden-node/docs/src/operator/installation.md

 cargo install miden-node --locked
 ```

 This will install the latest official version of the node.
-You can install a specific version using `--version <x.y.z>`:
+You can install a specific version `x.y.z` using

 ```sh
 cargo install miden-node --locked --version x.y.z